-A time series is a collection of observations occurring in order.
-The process underlying a time series is assumed to be stochastic, so a model must be probabilistic.
-Critically, the sequence of observations cannot be re-arranged, because each observation is typically dependent somehow on previous observations.
-It is this dependence that complicates the modeling of time series data.
-Otherwise, observations would be independent and values would simply follow some probability distribution.
+A time series is a collection of observations that occur in order.
+The process underlying a time series is assumed to be stochastic, so the model must correspondingly be probabilistic.
+Critically, the sequence of observations cannot be re-arranged, as each observation is typically dependent on one or more previous observation.
+This dependence is termed autocorrelation, and accounting for it is one of the primary functions of a time series model.

-Autocorrelation, ACF, and PCF
+Autoregressive Models

-An important part of time series modeling is the use of autocorrelation, which measures the correlation of a sequence with itself.
-The autocorrelation function (ACF) and partial autocorrelation function (PACF) are used measure autocorrelation as a function of time lag.
-These functions can be used to identify time series that can be modeled by a pure autoregressive function or a pure moving average function.
-They are also used to analyze residuals (difference between actual and fitted values) to check for statistically significant autocorrelation.
+A basic autoregressive (AR) model is formed as a linear combination of previous values, plus a white noise term that account for random variations (the stochastic portion).
+An AR(p) model for predicting value at time t can be written

-ARMA and ARIMA (Univariate) Models
+Xt=c+i=1pϕiXt-i+εt,

-The Box-Jenkins methodology describes the univariate ARMA and ARIMA models.
-The idea for these models begins with the idea of a sequence of independent shocks, generated by “random drawings from a fixed distribution” [4].
-These shocks are knowns as a white noise process.
-The basic autoregressive, moving average (ARMA) stochastic model is then formed by a linear combination of previous white noise values and previous time series outputs.
-In the ARMA model, the ACF and PACF produce a vector, because the time series is univariate.
+where ϕ1,ϕ2,…,ϕp are the p parameters, c is a constant, and εt is the white noise term.

-The ARMA stochastic model requires stationarity (or approximate stationarity).
+An AR model requires stationarity (or approximate stationarity).
 Differencing is performed to deal with data that is non-stationary.
-Adding differenced data leads to an extension of the ARMA model, the ARIMA model.

 Endogeneity and Exogeneity

-Exogenous variables are not is not considered to be under the “control” of the model, and instead should be considered an input.
-As such, a model should not try to account for an exogenous variable’s behavior, but instead use past values to predict the behavior of other, endogenous (non-exogenous) variables.
+Exogenous variables are not considered to be under the “control” of the model, and are instead considered as an input.
+Therefore, a model should not try to account for an exogenous variable’s behavior, but instead use past values to predict the behavior of other, endogenous (non-exogenous) variables.

 VAR and VARX (Multivariate) Models

-By extending the ARMA model to the multivariate case, allowing for multiple time series, a Vector ARMA model is formed.
+By extending the ARMA model to the multivariate case (i.e. allowing for multiple time series), a Vector ARMA model is formed.
 A special case of this model is the pure autoregressive model, or Vector AR (VAR) model.
-And, by including consideration for exogenous variables, the model becomes VARX.
-This model fits the needs of situation described in the Motivation section.
+By also considering exogenous variables, the model becomes VARX.
+The VARX model fits the needs of the situation described in the Motivation section.

-However, these vector models so far have no way to account for non-stationary time series.
-So, as a preliminary step to using them, the time series data should either be stationary already, or differenced to become stationary.
+However, these vector models do not account for non-stationary time series.
+Therefore, before VARX can be used, the time series data must be shown to be either be stationary, or can be differenced to become stationary.
 Trends and tests for stationarity will be discussed next.

 Trends

 Trending time series are challenging to analyze, because the summary statistics of mean, variance, and autocovariance will vary over time, and are therefore not interpretable [5].
-Two trend types are discussed: deterministic and stochastic.
+Two trend types are discussed here: deterministic and stochastic.

-A deterministic trend will be moving upward or downward, so the time series mean is non-constant, but it will be according to a deterministic function.
-In this case, time series movements will follow generally the deterministic function, with non-permanent fluctuations above or below.
+A deterministic trend will be moving upward or downward, meaning that the time series mean is non-constant.
+However, the time series will be constant according to a deterministic function and the time series movements will generally follow the deterministic function, with non-permanent fluctuations above or below.
 Such a time series is said to be stationary around a deterministic trend.

-In contrast, a stochastic trend shows permanent effects whenever random shocks occur, not necessarily fluctuating only close to the area of deterministic function.
-Differencing is applied to remove a stochastic trend.
-In the following section, tests are discussed for determine whether a deterministic or stochastic trend is present.
+In contrast, a stochastic trend shows permanent effects whenever random shocks occur, and will not necessarily fluctuate only close to the area of a deterministic function.
+The application of differencing can be used to remove a stochastic trend.
+Next, tests are discussed for determining if a deterministic or stochastic trend is present.

 Stationarity Tests